-Don't think technology can improve your trip?
-When the Williams recently checked into the Radisson Blu Hotel in Zurich, they were asked to sign for a room rate hundreds of dollars more than their online confirmation.
+If you don’t think technology can improve your trip, meet Judy Williams.
+When she and her husband recently checked into the Radisson Blu Hotel in Zurich, a clerk asked them to sign on the dotted line for a room rate hundreds of dollars higher than their online confirmation.
+“It was not a budget stay,” says […]

 The Court of Appeals, Ninth Circuit, has made a new ruling concerning searches and seizures of passenger belongings at the border of the US, stating that CBP agents need to recognize there is an expectation of privacy and can’t do a search without a reason.
 Ned Levi discusses the new ruling and what its effect might be for international travelers.